laisdallemulle/laisdallemulle.github.io/cv.md

 - Performance analysis of photovoltaic systems;
 - Scientific initiation scholarship of CNPq;
 - Member of the Laboratory of Computational Technologies (LabTeC), through the extension project "Meninas Digitais UFSC";
-- Taught electrical, electronic, and computer classes to students from public schools;
 - Member of the Technological Nucleus of Electrical Energy (NTEEL).